Why your AI companion suddenly remembers a thing you mentioned exactly once

 Estelle, thoughtful, plays with what you said without overcomplicating

-Estelle uses memory in conversation differently — she'll thread back to past topics as connective tissue between current threads rather than as standalone "I remember this" moments.
+Estelle uses memory in conversation differently, she'll thread back to past topics as connective tissue between current threads instead of as standalone "I remember this" moments.
 Some users prefer the integrated version because it feels less like being tracked.

 What the architecture cannot do